rootwork/GET/README.md

 ## File structure

-- [`config.js`](config.js) contains general project configuration
+- [`config.js`](config.js) contains path and project configuration -- edit this to suit your needs.
 - [`tailwind.config.cjs`](tailwind.config.cjs) contains TailwindCSS
-  configuration
+  configuration.
 - `src` contains the files you'll be working with:
-  - [`src/fonts`](src/fonts) contain local font files; note related configuration in `tailwind.config.cjs`
+  - [`src/fonts`](src/fonts) contain local font files; note related configuration in `tailwind.config.cjs`.
-  - [`src/img`](src/img) contains images which will be minified in builds
+  - [`src/img`](src/img) contains images which will be minified in builds.
-  - [`src/js`](src/js) contains site scripts which will be minified, and contains subdirectories for drop-in library scripts and vendor scripts
+  - [`src/js`](src/js) contains site scripts which will be minified, and contains subdirectories for drop-in library scripts and vendor scripts.
-  - [`src/root`](src/root) contains files you want copied to the root of your build directory, like `robots.txt` or `CNAME`
+  - [`src/root`](src/root) contains files you want copied to the root of your build directory, like `robots.txt` or `CNAME`.
-  - [`src/styles`](src/styles) contains Sass files that generate minified CSS
+  - [`src/styles`](src/styles) contains Sass files that generate minified CSS.

-Build processes will generate files in `dist`.
+Build processes will generate files in `dist`, which is ignored by git.

-`.gitignore` excludes the build folders, as well as the built CSS (i.e. post-Sass, pre-Tailwind) in the `src` file.
-Modify as necessary for your project.

 ## Notes